 - 1.2.7 - In the event that an alternate player moves to full-time status, roster adjustments may be considered per 1.2.2;

 - 1.2.8 - Alternate players that are approved to move to full-time status will be billed for the full dues.

 All players wanting to be placed on a travel team for the upcoming season must register and attend tryouts.
 A player's inability to attend the tryouts as a result of a family-related conflict and/or illness or injury requires timely notification to the registrar and will be evaluated by the Board on a case-by-case basis.
 Team assignments will be determined using tryout scores (drills and scrimmage) and the prior year coach's evaluation.
 The top-rated players within a particular level will be placed on the "1" team, the next highest players on the "2" team and so on.
 Roster sizes and cut off points will be highly dependent on the size and composition of the overall player pool.
 All MYH rosters are subject to the final approval of the Board of Directors.
-A player's team assignment may be appealed by completing and submitting an appeal form to the Board of Directors within 10 business days of the team assignment notification.

 Prospective players relocating to the Tri-town area or players returning to the program after the tryouts have already been conducted will be assigned to a team, roster size permitting, based upon an on-ice assessment of the coaching staffs at the appropriate age level.
 These assessments and placements will be performed in the Fall when the teams initially return to the ice.
 Players moving into the Tri-town area after tryouts have been conducted are eligible for participation on any team within their respective Level.
 Players already living in the Tri-town area that fail to try out without receiving a proper waiver from the Board will not be eligible for consideration for that Level's "1" team.